• The creations catalog. An incomplete list of things I’ve made that I felt like sharing. Art. Coding projects. Writing. Whatever.

 Wrapper Library

 I wrote a (terrible) JavaScript framework as a rite of passage.
-You shouldn’t use it, because there’s infinitely better options, but check out wrapper-lib on NPM, or jump to the chase with the Demo site:
+You shouldn’t use it, because there’s infinitely better options, but check out wrapper-lib on NPM.

 Link to original